ArduPilot/ardupilot_wiki/common/source/docs/common-mounting-the-flight-controller.rst

 Alternative orientations
 ========================

-If the standard orientation of the Flight Controller is not convenient, it can be mounted in over 30 other possible orientations.
+If the standard orientation of the Autopilot is not convenient, it can be mounted in over 30 other possible orientations.
 The full list of possible orientations can be seen and set through the Mission Planner **Config/Tuning \| Advanced Params** screen, look for the